 The proposed rules supply a mechanism for the licensing and regulation of individuals in this state, as mandated by statute.
 Applicants and licensees will continue to have a cost related burden associated with licensing, renewal, or relicensure.
-The cost of licensure for a licensed Architect is \$100.00.
-The cost of renewal for a licensed Architect is \$70.00.
-The cost of relicensure for a licensed Architect is \$120.00.
+The cost of licensure for an Educational Limited Chiropractor License is \$55.00.
+The cost of licensure for a Licensed Chiropractor - By Exam is \$237.10.
+The cost of licensure for a Licensed Chiropractor - Relicensure is \$257.10.
+The cost of renewal is \$237.10.
+The cost of licensure for a Licensed Chiropractor - Relicensure is \$257.10.